fatimaafzal05/frontend-development-internship-portfolio/README.md

-# Week 01 - Responsive Landing Page
+ Week 0 - Responsive Landing Page

-This project is the Week 1 internship assignment for Big O Soft LLC.
-It is a framework-free landing page built with semantic HTML5 and modern CSS.

 ## What it includes